pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 arises when firstly an update to application state is written to a database and separately a message is written to a message queue: the problem being that one may happen successfully and the other may fail.

-The notification log supports selecting "event notifications" from the application sequence.
-An event notification is a stored event that also has a "notification ID" that indicates the position in the application sequence.
-This allows the state of the application to be propagated and processed in a reliable way.

 The ``select()`` method of the notification log can be used to obtain a selection of the application's event notifications.